 CBG-A is the chemical precursor of THCA, CBDA, and CBCA.
 Enzymes within cannabis turn CBGA into either THCA or CBDA, which can be subsequently decarboxylated (“activated”) by light or heat energy to create THC or CBD.

-Specific enzymes in the plant break CBGA down and “direct” it toward one of the three lines.
-The acids are exposed to ultraviolet light or heat, and voila, they become the cannabinoids we know THC and CBD.
-In most strains, CBGA is immediately converted to either THCA or CBDA.
-Thus, more THC means less CBG and CBD (and vice versa) by nature of how these compounds are synthesized.
+Specific enzymes in the plant break down CBGA and direct it toward one of the three lines.
+The plant exposes the acids to ultraviolet light or heat, transforming them into the cannabinoids we know as THC and CBD.
+In most strains, CBGA immediately converts into either THCA or CBDA.
+Therefore, higher THC levels mean lower CBG and CBD levels, and vice versa, due to how these compounds are synthesized.

 To obtain higher yields of CBG, breeders are experimenting with genetic manipulation and crossbreeding of plants.
 For example, Subcool Seeds is crossing strains to produce higher CBG contents.
 Scientists can also extract higher levels of CBG from budding plants by pinpointing the optimum extraction time, about six weeks into an eight-week flowering cycle.
 A medicinal strain called Bediol is produced in this fashion by the Dutch company Bedrocan BV Medicinal Cannabis.